 You may also be able to file your tax return online through DOR's MassTaxConnect.
-You qualify for this option if you were a Massachusetts resident for the entire 2024 tax year, previously filed a Massachusetts return, and the forms you need for your return are supported by the program.
+You qualify for this option if you previously filed a Massachusetts return, and the forms you need for your return are supported by the program.

-Commercial Tax Preparation Software
+Tax Preparation Software

 You can also e-file using commercial tax filing products.
-Visit our website for a complete listing of approved products.
-Although some of these products offer a paper filing option, you may only use that option if it incorporates a 2D barcode in the right-hand corner of all pages.
-If you have a 2D printing issue, contact the software manufacturer for instructions before filing to avoid rejection of your return.
-Also, be sure to use the correct 2D barcode mailing address: Massachusetts Department of Revenue, PO Box 7000, Boston, MA, 02204 for refunds/no payments or Massachusetts Department of Revenue, PO Box 7003, Boston, MA, 02204 for payments.
-See DOR's online tax form instructions for more information.
+Visit our website for a complete list of approved products.
+While some of these products offer a paper filing option, you may only use that if it includes a 2D barcode in the upper right corner of all pages.
+If you experience issues with 2D printing, contact the software company for instructions before filing to prevent rejection.
+Also, be sure to use the correct mailing address for 2D barcode forms: Massachusetts Department of Revenue, PO Box 7000, Boston, MA, 02204 for refunds or no payments, or Massachusetts Department of Revenue, PO Box 7003, Boston, MA, 02204 for payments.
+For more information, see DOR's online tax form instructions.